Food For Humans

 What to Expect (and not expect)

-My newsletter “What’s For Dinner?” in your inbox every month with thoughts, ideas, and recommended reading related to food and cooking.
+My newsletter in your inbox every month with thoughts, ideas, and recommended reading related to food and cooking.
 You can expect recipe ideas (but not always actual written recipes) for dinners that will make you happy rather than sad and ways to keep food interesting and affordable.
 You can also expect advice and guides on how to make food without relying on recipes, how to feel more confident in the kitchen, how to bring yourself a little luxury on a budget and on a Tuesday.

 Some things you won’t find in these newsletters: